The Spencer-Bennett NeuroMusic Collaborative

 Made possible by Barbara Spencer’s generous donation in honour of her life partner Lance Bennett.

-As seen on Channel 9 news, this is a world-first study to find out if music training improves brain functioning in older adults with memory difficulties.
+As seen on ABC News Breakfast, this effort is a world-first study to find out if music training improves brain functioning in older adults with memory difficulties.

 If you would like to participate in this ground-breaking study, please visit ‘Are you eligible to participate?‘ or contact us at neuromusic.info@sydney.edu.au or 9351 0755.

-Dementia affects around 50 million people globally with no cure yet.
-One key question focuses on prevention: Can we slow the rate of cognitive decline to avoid dementia?
+Dementia affects around 50 million people globally with no cure available yet.
+One key question is being asked when discussing prevention: Can we slow the rate of cognitive decline to avoid dementia?
 The Spencer-Bennett NeuroMusic Collaborative aims to find out.

 This philanthropic gift from Barbara Spencer has enabled psychologists, bioengineers, musicians, imaging experts and neurologists to collaborate on a ground-breaking research program.